RedHatGov/service-mesh-workshop-dashboard/workshop/content/lab4.3_faultinjection.md

 <blockquote>
 <i class="fa fa-desktop"></i>
-Click on the connection between  the 'app-ui' (square) and 'userprofile' service (triangle).
+Click on the red connection line between  the 'app-ui' (square) and 'userprofile' service (triangle).
 </blockquote>

-On the right, you should see roughly 50% of requests returned as HTTP errors.
+You should see roughly 50% of requests returned as HTTP errors.

 <img src="images/kiali-userprofile-503.png" width="1024"><br/>
 *Kiali Graph with abort faults*